-- Have all recruitment checks completed and approved prior to starting in role, a period of no more than 12 weeks - All eligible staff and volunteers will have a repeat DBS disclosure every 3 years.
-Any lapsed DBS check will require the post holder to stand down until the check has been completed - Attend safeguarding training as required by the Church of England - Attend any other training as decided by the PCC - Have a named supervisor such as their Group, Team Leader or member of PCC
+- Have all recruitment checks completed and approved prior to starting in role. - All eligible staff and volunteers will have a repeat DBS disclosure every 5 years.
+Any lapsed DBS check will require the post holder to stand down until the check has been completed. - Attend safeguarding training as required by the Church of England - Attend any other training as decided by the PCC - Have a named supervisor such as their Group or Team Leader.